s225730622/SIT210/Task4.1Interrupts/README.md

 ### SOLUTION CODE EXPLANATION ###
 * I have included all required libraries and declared all variables which will be referenced throughout the code
+* <i>Updated to include light sensor detecting dark environment which, when the motion sensor detects movement, turns the lights on</i>

 #### Link to Repository:  https://github.com/s225730622/SIT210 ####